Heyi007/FIMA/README.md

 ### Usage ###
 Make sure your Matconvnet is compiled and its reference path is set correctly.

-Simplely run Blind_Deblur.m, Nonblind_Deblur.m or Derain in Matlab, you can see the results shown below.
+Simplely run Blind_Deblur.m, Nonblind_Deblur.m or Derain.m in Matlab, you can see the results shown below.
 It's quite easy!

 ### Blind Deblur ###